Richard Meale

-Richard Graham Meale, AM, MBE (24 August 1932 – 23 November 2009) was an Australian composer of instrumental works and operas.
+Richard Graham Meale, AM MBE FAHA (24 August 1932 – 23 November 2009) was a highly-regarded Australian composer of instrumental works and operas, and an influential music educator.

 Life and works

 Sydney 1932–1970

 Meale was born in Sydney in 1932.
 At the time the Meale family lived in Marrickville, an inner suburb of Sydney.
-Meale's father Oliver was a foreman at a Pipe Works, and his mother Lilla Adeline kept house.
-He had a married brother David who predeceased him.
+Meale's father Oliver was an engineer, and his mother Lilla Adeline was the daughter of Benjamin Richards, a former mayor of Marrickville.
+His elder brother, Colin Meale, was a high school principal.

 Meale was a prodigious teenager who left school because he hated exams.
-In the 1960s he studied piano with Winifred Burston at the NSW State Conservatorium of Music, as well as clarinet, harp, music history and theory, but as a composer was mostly self-taught.
+In the 1960s he studied piano with Winifred Burston at the NSW State Conservatorium of Music.
+Burston had him at 14 reading Gertrude Stein and the whole of Marcel Proust.
+He was also borrowing modern scores from the collection of the City of Sydney Library.
+He studied clarinet, harp, music history and theory, but as a composer he was entirely self-taught.

+From 1955 to 1960 he worked in record sales and as a buyer for a Sydney electrical appliance chain.

 Meale's reputation as a pianist grew exponentially with each premiere of new works by Pierre Boulez, Karlheinz Stockhausen and other post-war European giants, but especially the music of Olivier Messiaen.
 "To hear Meale play Messiaen is like hearing a sermon by John the Baptist," Melbourne critic Kenneth Hince wrote.
-In 1964 Meale organized the Australian premiere of Schoenberg's Pierrot Lunaire (52 years after the Berlin one).
-Meale had been notating his own compositions since his teens; his powerful Sonata for flute and piano was the first work to survive his criticism.
+Meale had been notating his own compositions since he was four; his powerful 1960 Sonata for flute and piano was the first work to survive his self-criticism.
+Technically the structure of his work was from early on atonal in the manner of the international avant-garde, though rarely fully serialist.

+In 1964 he conducted the Australian premiere of Arnold Schoenberg's Pierrot lunaire (52 years after the Berlin one) with the soprano Marilyn Richardson as the voice.
 Meale left the Conservatorium without a diploma.

 Meale worked 1963–1969 as an ABC concert and radio programmer.
 Five years working as a buyer for record shops had fed an innate curiosity into music from all cultures and periods.
+While working for the ABC he continued his public career as a pianist and as a composer.
+Most of his work inspired by Javanese, Japanese and Spanish artforms (see below) was composed as an ABC employee.

 He was by the 1970s a member of a group of gay men — including composers John Bygate and Ian Farr — bent on exploring extremes of experience, inner and outer, through drink, drugs and sex — getting "smashed".
-He remained an active member of this group throughout his career until all except him had died, mainly of AIDS or overdoses.
-Aesthetically their search for extreme experience showed eventually in his compositions inspired by Rimbaud and by the voyages of Christopher Columbus.
-The technical structure of his work was from the start atonal in the manner of the international avant-garde, though rarely fully serialist.
+He remained an active member of this group throughout his career until all except him had died, often of AIDS or overdoses.
+Aesthetically their search for extreme experience showed eventually in his compositions inspired by Arthur Rimbaud (Incredible Floridas) and by Christopher Columbus (Very High Kings).